in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 Someone else who wants a different coffee can easily build it.
 This leads to a huge amount of flexibility in building objects.

 > Other approaches to solving this problem, such as the use of setters, have many inherent problems.
-These solution lead to code that is difficult to read, and also behave erratically in multithreaded programs.
+These solutions lead to code that is difficult to read, and also behave erratically in multithreaded programs.
 The Builder pattern solves all those problems.

 The advantages of using the Builder pattern are:
-* It simplfies object creation
+* It simplifies object creation
 * Leads to more readable code
 * Does not allow the values to be modified